Corrigendum: N2 Fixation in the Eastern Arabian Sea: Probable Role of Heterotrophic Diazotrophs

 In the original article, there were mistakes in Figure 5, Figure 6, Table 1 and Table 2 as published.
 The figures and tables are now redrawn and reported with the revised N2 fixation and carbon uptake rates.
 In Table 2, we reported areal rates wrongly in the last row.
 The corrected Figure 5, Figure 6, Table 1 and Table 2 are presented below.

-Keywords: dinitrogen fixation, 15N, 13C, nitrogen budget, Carbon uptake rate, Nutrients, biogeochemistry, Arabian Sea
+Keywords: dinitrogen fixation, 15N, 13C, nitrogen budget, carbon uptake rate, nutrients, biogeochemistry, Arabian Sea

-Received: 30 Aug 2018;
+Received: 30 August 2018; Accepted: 10 April 2019;

-Edited by: Selvaraj Kandasamy, Xiamen University, China
+Edited and reviewed by: Selvaraj Kandasamy, Xiamen University, China

 Copyright © 2019 Kumar, Singh, Ramesh and Nallathambi.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.